Infocatcher/Delayed_Startup/README.md

 <br>There is no UI (at least for now) to keep it light and fast.

 ### Configuration
-Configuration stored in %profile%/delayedStartup.json file (should be created manually with UTF-8 encoding).
+Configuration stored in <a href="https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data">%profile%</a>/delayedStartup.json file (should be created manually with UTF-8 encoding).

 ##### Format:
 ```js